buidl-labs/polkabot-twitter/README.md

 # PolkaBot Twitter

-Spreading information about incentives for participating in the Polkadot ecosystem.
+Distributing information about incentives for participating in the Polkadot ecosystem.
 Starting with Kusama.

 ## Table of contents